 Display Blurry Placeholders While Loading Images – unlazy

-unlazy is an SEO-friendly and framework-agnostic lazy loading library that displays a blurry image placeholder until the original image is completely loaded.
+unlazy is a framework-agnostic, SEO-friendly lazy loading library that leverages native browser APIs to display blurry image placeholders until the original images fully load.

 How to use it: